-EPA has set the maximum contaminant level goal for lead in drinking water at zero because lead is a toxic metal that can be harmful to human health even at low exposure levels.
+EPA has set the maximum contaminant level goal for lead in drinking water at zero because lead is a toxic metal that can harm human health even at low exposure levels.
 Lead is persistent, and it can bioaccumulate in the body over time.

 Water is normally lead-free when it leaves the water treatment plant.
 Contamination usually happens when the water enters your property.
 Many homes have lead pipes, or they have fixtures or solder that leach lead into the water.
-Even if you don’t have lead pipes, it’s possible for lead to get in your water after leaching from faucets or solder on pipes.
+Even if you don’t have lead pipes, lead can get in your water after leaching from faucets or solder on pipes.

 Health Risk of Lead

 Exposure to lead is known to present serious health risks to the brain and nervous system of children.
 The recent crisis in Flint, Michigan, has brought increased attention to the challenge of lead in drinking water systems across the country.

 Over the past decade, epidemiological studies have consistently demonstrated that there is no safe level of lead.
 In particular, studies conducted in diverse populations of children consistently demonstrate the harmful effects of lead exposure on cognitive function, as measured by IQ decrements, decreased academic performance, and poorer performance on tests of executive function.
 Lead exposure is also associated with decreased attention and increased impulsivity and hyperactivity in children.

 In adults, long-term lead exposure results in increased blood pressure and hypertension.
 In addition to its effect on blood pressure, lead exposure can also lead to coronary heart disease and death from cardiovascular causes and is associated with cognitive function decrements, symptoms of depression and anxiety, and immune effects in adults.